jchv/resume/README.md

 ## The Solution
 What if we wrote our résumé in a programming language?
 The idea is simple.
 We just structure the information in our résumé as code, and then voila.
 Well, OK.
 We have to write some code to generate output. *How hard could it be?*

 Armed with the PDF specification, this repository is my attempt to find out.
 I am working in the Go programming language simply because I find it to be an effective programming language for writing software quickly.
-Work began on 2021-04-06 and is still on-going as of this writing.
+Work began on 2021-04-06, and the original goals were accomplished on 2021-04-07.
+Some improvements may be on-going over time, such as the addition of a layout engine, or better PDF output.

 ## Index